 - It creates unnecessary work for mom to wash clean clothes.

-- It creates unnecessary work for Karen and Melanie to fold and put away extra clothes.
+- It creates unnecessary work for other siblings to fold and put away extra clothes.

 - It wastes water, detergent, and fabric softener which then wastes daddy's hard-earned money.